TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/ConvertTo-PunyCode.md

 # ConvertTo-PunyCode

 ## SYNOPSIS
-Uses the BloxOne API to convert a domain name to Punycode
+Uses the Infoblox Portal API to convert a domain name to Punycode

 ## SYNTAX